sophies92/sosText/README.md

 Description:
         sosText is a text editor.

-Current Features:
-        - Open an existing file
-        - Edit an existing file
-        - Save an existing file
+Changelog:
+        0.2
+        - Added option to launch a new welcome tab
-        - Start a new file
+        - Added option to start a new file without needing the welcome tab
+        - Added option to "Save as" (not functional)
+        - Added option to "Save all" (not functional)
-        - Edit a new file
+        - Added option to start a new project without needing the welcome tab (not functional)
+        - Added option to show setting menu